Jonty Clarke

-After his performance at the 2008 Olympics, Jonty Clarke became the first accountant to win the Echo's Southend Sports Personality of the Year.
+After his performance at the 2008 Olympics, Clarke became the first accountant to win the Echo's Southend Sports Personality of the Year.
 He attributed his success partly to his employer BDO, for which he works for on a part-time basis.
+He was part of the silver medal winning England team that competed at the 2010 Men's Hockey Champions Trophy in Mönchengladbach, Germany.

+Still playing for Reading, Clarke went to his second Olympic Games, representing Great Britain at the 2012 Olympic Games in London.

+He retired from hockey in 2017.